-One Young World was founded in 2009 by David Jones and Kate Robertson.
-We are a London-based charity that gathers together young people from around the world, helping them make lasting connections to create positive change.
+One Young World was founded in 2009 by David Jones, Kate Robertson and Founding Corporate Partner: Havas.
+We are a UK-based not-for-profit that gathers together the brightest young people from around the world, empowering them to make lasting connections to create positive change.

-At past Summits delegates were guided by a line-up of Counsellors that included Archbishop Emeritus Desmond Tutu, Bob Geldof, Kofi Annan, Sir Richard Branson, Professor Muhammad Yunus, HKH Prince Haakon of Norway, Jamie Oliver, Jack Dorsey and Arianna Huffington.
-Click here for full list of Counsellors.
+At past Summits delegates were joined by a line-up of Counsellors that included Archbishop Emeritus Desmond Tutu, Bob Geldof, Kofi Annan, Sir Richard Branson, Professor Muhammad Yunus, Jamie Oliver, Jack Dorsey and Arianna Huffington.
+Click here to find out more about past Counsellors.

-After each Summit, the newly-minted One Young World Ambassadors work on their own initiatives or lend the power of the One Young World network to those already in existence.
+After each Summit, the delegates, who are then known as One Young World Ambassadors, work on their own initiatives or lend the power of the One Young World network to those initiatives already in existence.
 Of those in employment, many return to their companies and set about creating change from within, energising their corporate environment.

 Find out more about the work of the One Young World Ambassadors.

-One Young World delegates are 18-30 years old and have demonstrated their leadership potential.
+One Young World delegates are 18-30 years old who have demonstrated leadership ability and a commitment to effecting positive change.
 Many have already had an impact in their home countries on a range of issues, including the role of business in society, transparency in business and government, the impact of climate change, global health and hunger relief.

-At the Summit Closing Ceremony, delegates graduate as One Young World Ambassadors, joining a global network of young leaders who are creating a positive change around the world.
+At the Summit Closing Ceremony, delegates graduate as One Young World Ambassadors, joining a network of young leaders who are creating positive change around the world.

-Delegates expenses to attend a Summit may be sponsored by private citizens, companies, NGOs, education establishments, etc.
+Delegates' expenses to attend a Summit may be funded by private citizens, companies, NGOs, education establishments and public bodies.

-More information about how to become a Sponsor can be found here.
+More information about how to fund a delegate can be found here.

-The cost for each delegate attending the Summit encompasses travel within the host city (to and from hotels and to and from break-out events), accommodation, meals, access to laptops, desktops and mobile devices, venue costs, chaperones and satellite and wireless connectivity.
+The cost for each delegate attending the Summit encompasses travel within the host city, accommodation, meals, access to laptops, desktops and mobile devices, venue costs, chaperones and satellite and wireless connectivity.

 The One Young World Summit 2013 took place in Johannesburg, South Africa from 2 - 5 October.
 1,250 delegates from 190 countries attended.
 Sir Richard Branson made his first appearance as a One Young World Counsellor and Winnie Mandela addressed the delegation during the Closing Ceremony.
 Click here to find out more about the 2013 Summit.

-One Young World 2011 and 2012 Counsellor Barclays CEO Antony Jenkins says: “One Young World is an inspiring forum, in which I am proud to play a part.
+Counsellor and Barclays CEO Antony Jenkins says: “One Young World is an inspiring forum, in which I am proud to play a part.
 Equally inspiring are the stories and ambitions of the One Young World delegates – our leaders of the future.”

-One Young World 2011 and 2012 Counsellor, Unilever CEO, Paul Polman says: "The world is facing a number of enormous challenges over the next fifty years as it tries to evolve from a consumption-driven economy, to a new, sustainable economy.
+Counsellor and Unilever CEO, Paul Polman says: "The world is facing a number of enormous challenges over the next fifty years as it tries to evolve from a consumption-driven economy, to a new, sustainable economy.
 The leaders of today are just starting to grapple with the challenges; it will be the leaders of tomorrow who have to deliver the solutions to overcome them.
 Our job is to inspire these new leaders to seize the opportunities these challenges present."

 The inaugural One Young World Summit was held in London on 8-10 February 2010.